douglasgreen/duolingo/latin/vocab.md

 - in - in
 - its - eius (of it, possessive)
 - kind (adj.) - benignus
-- large - magnus
 - Latin - Latinus
-- lazy - piger; ignavus
+- lazy - ignavus; piger
 - leisurely - otiosus
 - long - longus
 - many - multi